-Hypnosis and its uses in the practice of hypnotherapy are rapidly emerging as a highly effective science in solving the problems of people.
-It can be very beneficial in many cases as a therapy in itself.
-It is a valuable adjunct in psychotherapy and psychiatry.
+Hypnosis and its uses is rapidly emerging as a highly effective science in solving the problems of people.
+It can be very beneficial in many cases by in itself, and is a valuable adjunct in psychotherapy and psychiatry.
 And it is probably the lowest risk procedure available from the standpoint of contraindications.

 Hypnosis cannot be sleep.
 In most cases the subject is fully aware of communication and is able to respond on request either verbally or by signal.
 Nor is unconsciousness involved.
 A subject asked to make a specific movement will comply with the request unless it is objectionable, in which case there will be a refusal.